0cjs/sedoc/os/linux/distro/rel-debian.md

 Upgrading Debian
 ----------------

-Also see the stable to testing upgrade instructions at [DebianTesting][debtest].
+See also additional version-specific upgrades notes below, and the stable to testing upgrade instructions at [DebianTesting][debtest].

 1. Ensure `/etc/` is clean and all committed: